 While burglary brings to mind a thief breaking into a house to steal valuables while the family is on vacation, burglary isn’t necessarily a theft crime.
 A person is guilty of burglary when he or she trespasses by force, stealth or deception in an occupied structure with the purpose of committing a crime within the structure.
 In simple terms, anyone who breaks in, forces his way in, sneaks in, or tricks someone into allowing him into an occupied structure in order to commit a crime is guilty of burglary, regardless of the nature of the crime he intends to commit, or whether that crime is accomplished.

 Like robbery, burglary may be either a second-degree or third-degree felony and can be enhanced to “aggravated” status where weapons are used or physical harm is inflicted.

 What to Do When Charged with Theft, Robbery, or Burglary

 If you have been charged with the crime of theft, robbery, or burglary, it is the state’s responsibility to prove each element of the case beyond a reasonable doubt.
 An experienced criminal defense attorney can evaluate your case and the state’s evidence for weaknesses and may be able to negotiate a more favorable outcome, get the charges reduced or dismissed, or successfully fight the charges at trial.

-However, criminal cases move quickly and you may lose your opportunity to challenge evidence or assert a defense.
+Criminal cases move quickly!
+Do not sit around and wait to get help, you may lose your opportunity to challenge evidence or assert a defense.
 If you’re facing criminal charges, schedule a consultation with a criminal defense lawyer as soon as possible.